 A warehouse packing station is one of the most heavily trafficked areas in a storage facility, and it could easily lead to a bottleneck if there is improper planning.
-A bottleneck in your warehouse packing station can slow down your operations, impede your deliveries, and cause profit loss.
+A bottleneck in your warehouse packing station can slow down your processes, operations, impede your deliveries, and cause profit loss.

 Fortunately, there are ways to prevent this from happening.
 This article will delve into why some warehouses experience bottlenecks in their packing stations and what factors to consider to avoid them.